 Continue to add wood until the oven reaches the desired temperature.
 Then, move the fire to one side and brush the oven floor.
-Only use the copper brush that was provided with your oven, and do not use steel wire brushes, natural fiber brushes or wet clothes to clean the oven floor.
+Only use a copper brush, and do not use steel wire brushes, natural fiber brushes or wet clothes to clean the oven floor.

 The fire must be built directly on the oven floor.
+DO NOT elevate the fire.